Human Resources privacy notice

 - Enter into an employment contract with you and to meet its obligations under your employment contract.
 For example, it needs to process your data to provide an employment contract, to pay you correctly and to administer benefit and pension entitlements.

 - Ensure that it is complying with its legal obligations.
 For example, it is required to check an employee's entitlement to work in the UK, to deduct tax, to comply with health and safety laws and to enable employees to take periods of leave to which they are entitled.
 In other cases, the organisation has a legitimate interest in processing personal data before, during and after the end of the employment relationship.

 Processing employee data allows the organisation to;

-- Run recruitment and selection processes, conduct pre-employment checks, including determining your legal right to work in the UK, carry out DBS checks (where necessary), make offers of employment and provide contracts of employment;
+- Run recruitment and selection processes, including making pre-employment checks (such as determining legal right to work in the UK and DBS checks) and offers of employment and providing contracts of employment

 - Plan its resources including succession planning, budgetary and financial planning, organisational and development planning, workforce management, administration, business reporting and analytics